fuskovic/remcap/README.md

     make remcap pw=test host=localhost

 All generated certificates and keys will be saved into a new `ssl/` dir.

+Note : The go mod will automatically install all go dependencies on build.

 ## Server Usage